Hackmanit/botan-fuzzers/readme.txt

 You can pass args to LLVM using args=

-make args=-max_len=96 run_llvm_redc_p384
+make args=-max_len=4000 run_llvm_tls_client

 The fuzzer entry point assumes no more than 4K of input.
+The base libFuzzer default max len is 64 bytes, the makefile sets it to 128 as default.

-Run
+Use

-make cmin_llvm_redc_p384
+make cmin_redc_p384

-to use afl-cmin to minimize and merge the LLVM and AFL outputs back to the corpus
+to run afl-cmin to minimize and merge the LLVM and AFL outputs back to the corpus

 TODO: